How to Use the State Reporting Test Tool

 Pay special attention to the

 DeepQuery value.
-This is a boolean that indicates if your proactive state update events and other event data is being used, or if a query occurred to provide the property value.
+This is a boolean that indicates if your proactive state update events and other event data is being used, or if a query occurred to provide the value.

 DeepQuery=True: Indicates Alexa either did not have the value cached or updated the cached value before reporting it by sending a